-By Olivia Grace.
-Last updated 8th March 2021.
+By Marlon Redding.
+Last Updated 24th August 2022.
 Welcome to our accident in a restaurant guide, where we’ll look at how to make a restaurant accident compensation claim.
 When you visit a restaurant, you go with the expectation that you’ll have a nice time, eat well and enjoy any company you go with.
 In many cases, that’s exactly what happens.
 On some occasions though, accidents can happen in restaurants which causes a customer to become ill or injured.
 If an accident in a restaurant is caused by the negligence of the owner or staff, it might be possible to claim compensation for any suffering caused.
 Therefore, this guide will explain what types of accidents could result in a restaurant injury, who could be liable and when you could claim compensation.

 Legal Helpline has a team of specialist advisors ready to help you if you’re considering making a personal injury claim.
 We can offer free legal advice and a no-obligation assessment of your claim.
 If we believe your case has merit, we could refer you to a personal injury lawyer on our panel who’ll work on a No Win, No Fee basis.